csirikk/unofficial-lichess-client/README.txt

 1. Install dependencies:
   $ bun install

+2. (Optional) Regenerate API clients and types from the included OpenAPI spec:
+  $ bun run generate

-2. Start the development server:
+3. Start the development server:
   $ bun run dev

-3. Open your browser and navigate to: http://localhost:3000
+4. Open your browser and navigate to: http://localhost:3000

-4. Sign in with your Lichess account
+5. Sign in with your Lichess account

 ## Licensing and Copyright